0xCOrS/WriteUps/Active.md

 ```
 ![image](images/Active/Imagen5.png)

-Inspecting the recently downloaded files, “Group.xml” is found.
+Inspecting the recently downloaded files, *Group.xml* is found.

 As it can be read [here](https://adsecurity.org/?p=2288), *Groups.xml* contains the AES encrypted password for certain users (SVC_TGS in this case).
 The tricky point is that the AES key used by Microsoft to encrypt the password, was made public (unknown reason) and now it is possible to obtain the cleartext credentials.